rcl-cloud-apps/cloud101/dns.md

 # Lesson: DNS

 A **domain name** is the web address that people type into the URL browser box to access your website.
-Your domain name can be based on the name of your organization or product.
+Your domain name can be based on the name of your organization or product (eg: microsoft.com, google.com, disney.com).
 In this lesson, you will learn how to set up a Domain Name System (DNS).

 ## Register a domain name